she-philosopher.com: studies in the history of science and culture

 gallery catalog (continued)

-Facsimile of title page to The young-students-library.
-Containing, extracts and abridgements of the most valuable books printed in England, and in the forreign journals, from the year sixty five, to this time.
+Facsimile of printed image in The young-students-library.
+Containing, extracts and abridgments of the most valuable books printed in England, and in the forreign journals, from the year sixty five, to this time.
 To which is added, a new essay upon all sorts of learning; wherein the use of the sciences is distinctly treated on.
+By the Athenian Society.
 Also, a large alphabetical table, comprehending the contents of this volume.
-And of all the Athenian Mercuries and supplements, &c.
-Printed in the year 1691.
-London: Printed for John Dunton at the Raven in the Poultrye, 1692.
+And of all the Athenian Mercuries and supplements, &c. printed in the year 1691.
+London: Printed for John Dunton, at the Raven in the Poultry ..., 1692.

-Facsimile of original image in Achillis Bocchii Bonon.
+Facsimile of printed image in Achillis Bocchii Bonon.
 Symbolicarum quæstionum, de universo genere, quas serio ludebat, libri quinque.
 Bononiæ: Apud Societatem Typographiæ Bononiensis, 1574.

 CAT.
 105. Portrait of Johann Amos Comenius (1592–1670), with his autograph.
 Copper-plate engraving.
 1658.

-Facsimile of original frontispiece engraving in Joh.
+Facsimile of frontispiece engraving to Joh.
 Amos Commenii, Orbis sensualium pictus.
 Hoc est, omnium fundamentalium in mundo rerum & in vitâ actionum pictura & nomenclatura.
 Die sichtbare Welt ....
 Noribergæ: Typis & sumptibus Michaelis Endeteri, anno salutis [MDC]LVIII.

 Facsimile of frontispiece to Sculptura, or, the history, and art of chalcography and engraving in copper.
 With an ample enumeration of the most renowned masters and their works.
 To which is annexed a new manner of engraving, or mezzo tinto, communicated by His Highness Prince Rupert to the authour of this treatise.
 London: Printed by J. C. for G. Beedle and T. Collins, at the Middle-Temple Gate, and J. Crook in St. Pauls Church-yard, 1662.